San Bernardino Valley College: Athletics

-Conference champions

 Seismic reconstruction

 The college's original builders were unaware of local fault hazards, and constructed the campus upon an elevated pressure ridge (the Bunker Hill Dike) along the San Jacinto Fault Zone, which bisects the campus and ran under the foundations of some buildings.
 Between 2001 and 2010, several of the campus' major buildings have been demolished and new ones built nearby.

 Original survey

 In 1935, with the damage from the 1933 Long Beach earthquake still a recent memory, SBVC hired John Buwalda of the Caltech Seismological Laboratory to assess seismic hazards.
 Buwalda discovered and reported the presence of the fault, specifically recommending "a thousand-foot-wide zone of no building, which basically took in almost the entire campus.
 They [SBVC] ignored his advice, even though they paid for his report."

 1990s

 The trustees of SBVC hired Professor Kerry Sieh, also of Caltech, to perform a seismic hazard study in 1995–96.
 This confirmed the danger of the fault to the campus.
 Excavated trenches revealed that the surface trace of the fault passed through four of the school's buildings.
 Eight other buildings were determined to be at risk due to secondary ground fracturing or their location across an active surface fold caused by shallow blind thrust faulting.
 The buildings, most over 50 years old, were not built to modern seismic standards and it was decided that creating new buildings away from, and parallel to, the fault would be more sensible than retrofitting the aging ones.